-Since its inception in 2002, our Hospital Medicine Program has grown to approximately 130 faculty and staff dedicated to inpatient general medicine, teaching, research, and administrative responsibilities, all centered on inpatient care.
+Since its inception in 2002, our Hospital Medicine Program has grown to approximately 200 faculty, advanced practice providers, and staff dedicated to inpatient general medicine, teaching, research, and administrative responsibilities, all centered on inpatient care.

 Our clinical programs continuously innovate and span the University Hospital, C.S.
 Mott Children’s Hospital, Von Voigtlander Women’s Hospital, and the Ann Arbor VA Health System located two miles from the main campus.
 In addition to caring for complex general medical patients on general wards, a subset of faculty also care for subspecialty populations including patients with renal or bone-marrow transplants, and/or hematologic malignancies.
 These partnerships with subspecialties and unique areas, are part of what makes Hospital Medicine at Michigan so special.